 The hard part of being an empath….

-The challenging aspect of being such a strong empath is that it’s quite easy to feel others as they suffer or struggle, so I have often fell into the trap of being a fixer and a carrier for everyone else’s emotional sh*t.
+The challenging aspect of being such a strong empath is that it’s quite easy to feel others as they suffer or struggle, so I have often fallen into the trap of being a fixer and a carrier for everyone else’s emotional sh*t.
 This has led to several false diagnoses of being labeled codependent by various therapists and counselors in my lifetime.
 I even spent a significant amount of time inwardly exploring my motives behind healing and helping others to see if I was, in fact, a dreaded codependent.

 What kept coming back was this: How the heck can I be codependent when the last thing I want is to be needed?
 Feeling like people need me actually freaks me the f*ck out!
 I’m also not driven by an overwhelming need to be liked and wanted.
 In fact, if I had it my way, I would choose to be left to my own devices, with the exception of limited amounts of time spent with carefully chosen people.
 I help others out of compassion and love NOT a need to be needed, wanted, or loved!